 |Year||Capital||Int on Cap||Int on Int||Total Int||Mine|

 The number of IOUs in circulation increases much more rapidly than it did under zero economic growth.
 However, not all of this increase is inflationary.
 To be able to see what is really happening here, it is necessary again to normalize the value of the IOU.
 The value of a normalized IOU does not diminish with time like the value of real money does.
 A normalized IOU does not suffer from inflation.
-It does not shrink.
+It doesn't shrink.

 To make the figures simpler, I shall consider the Year 0 in the above table.
 The year starts with 100 IOUs representing the total value of goods and services that were exchanged in the economy during the previous year.
 At the end of the year, I have to create 10 new IOUs and lend them to the artisans so that they can pay me the interest they owe me for borrowing the 100 IOUs for that year.
 So far, this is the same as before when there was zero economic growth.

 This time, however, I must multiply the 110 IOUs by a factor of 1·1021 to account for the 7% economic growth and 3% price inflation.
 The result is 121 IOUs.
 I must therefore create a further 11 IOUs to cover these effects.
 Notwithstanding, the real increase in the value of the money in circulation is merely the 7% by which the economy expanded during the year.
 Consequently, the 121 IOUs that are now in existence represent only the same real value as 107 normalized IOUs, as illustrated in the following diagram.